yachielab/SPADE/README.md

 matplotlib 1.3.1 requires tornado, which is not installed.
 ````

-please use the following commands instead of the above ones,
+please use the following commands,

 ````
 pyhton get-pip.py --user